rsrPrabhu/prisma/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Project is a demo project of technologies involved , Next JS13 , NextJS API , Next Auth , Mongo DB
+This Project is a demo project with technologies involved  Next JS 13 , NextJS API , Next Auth and Mongo DB

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+* Get to know the Prisma

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+* Database table structure with Prisma
+* Table relationship b using Prisma

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With